Ethiopian Civil War: Peasant revolution in Ethiopia

 There is not much in-depth information available about the revolution, but the book Peasant Revolution in Ethiopia by John Young provides detailed information about the revolution, why it started, how the Derg affected the nation, and the role of the peasant population in Tigray and Eritrea.

 Casualties and impacts

-The Ethiopian Civil War left at least 1.4 million people dead, with 1 million related to famine and the remainder from violence and conflicts, which is one third of population.
-It has also impacts on land and agriculture as well the reversal of former feudal system and implementation of nationalized reforms led peasants lost 75% production to landlords.
+The Ethiopian Civil War left at least 1.4 million people dead, with 1 million related to famine and the remainder from violence and conflicts, which was one third of the population.
+It also had impacts on land and agriculture: the former feudal system under which peasants would lose up to 75% of their production to landlords was reversed by the implementation of nationalized reforms.
 Total forest cover in Wollo Province was approximately 2.2% of the total area in 1980, and in Tigray 0.5%, roughly 50% decline since 1960.
-Soil erosion typically the topsoil roughly 100 tons per hectare per year.
-The erosion could halt grain production by 120,000 tons per year in Wollo Province.
+Soil erosion could halt grain production by 120,000 tons per year in Wollo Province.

 During the first six years, food production also increased by 6%.
 Crop production declined by 12.2% per year from 1982 to 1984.
 With the 1983–1985 famine, ten million people were affected five times of the 1973 drought.